Archiv8/etl/INSTALL.md

 + Ensure aurutils has access to all the packages that are required.
 Creating a [custom local repository][arch-local-url] and including packages that are from AUR or elsewhere is recommended as, _aur build_ has no access to local builds.
 + Extract the package
 + Switch to the package's directory
-+ Make any changes to the configuration options in the PKGBUILD and save, [see above][#Configure-Optional]
++ Make any changes to the configuration options in the PKGBUILD and save, [see above](#configure-optional)
 + Run _aur build -d test -cfR --pacman-conf=/usr/share/devtools/pacman_test.conf_ or something tailored to your needs.
 The package will be built and added to the local repository.
 + Refresh repository contents, e.g. pacman -Syy
 + Install your package, e.g. pacman -S my-package